Sidetalker/arcgisScraper/README.md

 subsequent browsing will only hit your database.
 Use this occasionally to refresh the data (quarterly is sufficient for Summit County).

+The client also mirrors the dataset inside the browser (IndexedDB) so return visits do not trigger another Supabase read.
+The header surfaces both the Supabase sync time and the local cache timestamp, highlighting when the local copy is older than the most recent sync.

 ## Troubleshooting

 Some corporate networks block anonymous requests to ArcGIS Online services.
 If